djfm/ntsmphc-scraper/local-database/README.md

   foreseen / expected (such as caused by user actions) and an error in my stupid code, which would result in an `Error` being thrown.
+- use the exported `isError` method to check if the `MaybeError` type actually represents an error

 ## Storing projects and meta-info